Home | Third Forum St. Petersburg, Russia: 25-27 June 2008 | Forum Mission and Concept

 Participating International Law Firms and Local Counsel

-The notion of "International Law Firms" used in this Concept is broad and includes any law firms that are not based (or have very limited representation) in the CIS region, and are involved in international business and corporate practice.
+The notion of "International Law Firms" used in this Concept is broad and includes any law firms that are not based (or have very limited representation) in the Europe-Caucasus-Asia region, and are involved in international business and corporate practice.
 Thus "International Law Firms" includes law firms with offices worldwide, as well as law firms based in neighboring regions, such as the Baltics, Poland, the Czech Republic, and others.

 The Forum is openly publicized among the international legal community.
 Our intent is to keep the Forum as open to International Law Firms, Local Counsel and Corporate Counsel as possible, but we are limited by logistical constraints.
 Due to capacity limits, Registration for annual meetings is carried out on a "first come - first serve" basis.